 Unexplainable Loss

 In today’s Bible reading, the LORD is giving David great military success.
-He even gives him a gold crown to wear, which David acquires from one of the kings he defeats.
-And then, unexplainably, his army is defeated.
+He even gives him a gold crown to wear, which David gains from one king he defeats.
+And then, his army is defeated.
 Psalms 60, 44, and 20 record these military losses.
-We do not know anything else about them except what we read in these Psalms.
+We know nothing else about them except what we read in these Psalms.

 In Psalm 44, David writes,